 During the 1930s, the Civilian Conservation Corps made many park improvements, including the construction of campgrounds, picnic areas, sturdy bridges and a stone fire tower.
 The CCC also constructed three dams that created three of the park’s four mountain lakes.
 Center, Stockade, Legion and Sylvan Lake are great places to canoe, swim and fish.

 Custer State Park is also known for its world-class rock climbing and hiking trails.
 The jutting granite spires of the Needles offer one-of-a-kind ascents and breath-taking beauty.
 Hiking trails are well maintained and offer easy to strenuous hikes.
-The trailhead to Harney Peak, the highest point in the U.S. east of the Rocky Mountains, is located at Sylvan Lake.
+The trailhead to Black Elk Peak (formerly Harney Peak), the highest point in the U.S. east of the Rocky Mountains, is located at Sylvan Lake.

 Visitors to Custer State Park can also enjoy horseback riding, paddle boating, Buffalo Jeep Safaris, summer stock theatre, interpretative programs, history walks and chuckwagon suppers